deesto/bnl-sdcc-st-group/README.md

   - incorrect probe settings corrected on Cloudflare/Jetstream services; replication to be requested by experiment at RAL, IHEP, AU Stratum One sites
 - ITD: RHEL Satellite incorrectly flagged, paused unused channel (Satellite Tools 6 Beta), sent notifications 24x/day; subscriptions had to be cleaned up on service side
 - SDCC: User Services discussions on production monitoring issues and fixes, development monitoring improvements
+  - with Louis and Sasha, found many error messages from facility nodes likely related to EIC computing that were apparently abandoned and running out of disk
+- WLCG: Open Technical Forum (OTP) and DOMA combined meeting (13 Nov), focussed discussion on token readiness and CVMFS deployments
 - BNL: holiday (1)

 # 2-8 Nov